Interactions and Collaboration

 • Hire or assign a disability liaison, make this person easy to find/contact, and refer people to them.

-• Neurotypical students may react more favorably to neurodivergent students if they are more aware of the expressions and challenges of neurodivergence.
-Promote education of neurotypical students about neurodiversity with educational panels and other events.
+• Neurotypical students may react more favorably to neurodiverse students if they are more aware of the expressions and challenges of neurodiversity.
+Promote education about neurodiversity with educational panels and other events.

 return to top